Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 2DDRP-9.0 (Apr 2021)
 ====================

 Intermediate release with functional updates.
-Updates to the pipeline will be made based on acquired data from SM3, as well as the SM1 and SM2 modules.
 Pipeline incorporates acquired data from all 4 SM modules.

 - Sky subtraction to 0.5% of the faint sky continuum between the lines
 - Performance (speed) improved